itscypriano/oracle-next-education/README.md

 # 👽 ONE: Oracle Next Education

-Repositório dedicado a documentar minhas atividades enquanto participante do programa ONE, parceria da Oracle + Alura para Data Science.
+A repository dedicated to documenting my activities as a participant in the ONE program, a partnership between Oracle and Alura for Data Science.
 ***